-In my previous post, i said that the menstrual cup was the major reason that made me decide instantly that i am finally going zero waste.
+In my previous post, i said that the menstrual cup was the major reason that made me decide instantly that i am finally, officially going zero waste.
 There’s no exaggeration in that statement.
 This may sound weird but the menstrual cup is life-changing.
 As in, bes!
 Once i realized that zero waste menstruation is possible, i realized that i can actually do zero waste.
 After all, a huge part of my nonrecyclable waste in 2016 was composed of pads and tampons and their packaging.

 If you have used a menstrual cup before, i’m 100% sure you agree with me.
 If you haven’t, then try it and i’m already 100% sure you’ll agree with me.
 Since i’ve used it, i haven’t stopped raving about it to my sister and friends.